 Heterogeneous Treatment Effects and Optimal Targeting Policy Evaluation

-Keywords: Targeting, customer relationship management (CRM), causal inference, machine learning, field experiments
+Keywords: Targeting, customer relationship management (CRM), causal inference, heterogeneous treatment effects, machine learning, field experiments

 Suggested Citation: Suggested Citation